The coronavirus is upending cash economies. Mobile money could emerge as the winner.

 Mobile money platforms provide a much-needed service, but they are no quick fix for institutionalized structures, which the coronavirus has only exacerbated, that keep the world’s most destitute and vulnerable people poor.

-“Those people who have been [financially] left behind before the crisis,” such as women, refugees and migrants, “are now hit even harder,” said Alfred Hannig, the executive director of the Malaysia-based Alliance for Financial Inclusion, a think tank.
+“Those people who have been [financially] left behind before the crisis,” such as women, refugees and migrants, “are now hit even harder,” said Alfred Hannig, executive director of the Malaysia-based Alliance for Financial Inclusion, a think tank.

 Participation in mobile money markets require consistent Internet and a steady flow of cash.
 There are also cultural barriers.
-In conservative Pakistan, for example, most mobile money agents are men, which means it can be difficult for lone women to interact with them, said Hanning.
+In conservative Pakistan, for example, most mobile money agents are men, which means it can be difficult for lone women to interact with them, Hanning said.

 Obstacles aside, Oviosu of Paga said that mobile money services are likely to emerge from the pandemic stronger than they were before.